-Annex 3bis allows to make a split of metered offtake and injection from a local production unit and attribute them to different BRP's.
+Annex 3bis allows to separate the metered injection from a local production unit from the offtake of the industrial site and attribute them to different BRPs.

 In this annex, the Access Contract Holder appoints a BRP as responsible for the offtake of the load and another for a local production unit located downstream from the Access Point.